 The Early Years of Servitude

 There were only four Chinese women for every 100 Chinese men in servitude.
-Therefore the men cooked for themselves in former slave quarters, which had cramped kitchens, inadequate ventilation, and contained only the necessary equipment: a wok, cleaver, spatula, and cutting board.
+Therefore the men cooked for themselves in former enslaved people's quarters, which had cramped kitchens, inadequate ventilation, and contained only the necessary equipment: a wok, cleaver, spatula, and cutting board.
 Provisions and rations that the Chinese were used to weren’t available during the early years.
 Only a few ingredients that could survive the longship voyage, such as dried noodles, soy sauce, and spices could be found.
 Even rice was sporadic.
 Most essential ingredients weren’t readily available until the twentieth century.

 The lack of basic ingredients to prepare their recipes may be the reason why the Chinese didn’t make a significant impact on Caribbean cuisine at first.
 The men were reluctant to adapt to their new life and change their tastes to available ingredients on the islands.
 However, there were two exceptions.
-They accepted the use of rum to marinate meats and they preferred the simplicity of the African coal pot.
+They accepted the use of rum to marinate meats and they preferred the African coal pot.
 It made meal preparation easy and quick after a long day in the sugarcane fields.

 The Mid to Later Years of Servitude

-As the Chinese immigrants settled into their new life, some were allowed to keep garden plots.
+As the Chinese settled into their new life, some were permitted to keep garden plots.
 The variety of vegetables permitted them to make pickles.
 They were allowed to sell their excess at the market along with foraged watercress from local streams and oysters from the mangroves.
 On some of the islands, the Chinese were allowed to live in settlements where they could reunite with family, communicate in their own language, and keep their agricultural and food preparation traditions that included growing yams and rice, and raising livestock.
 Another ingredient that became increasingly available was honey as the apiary industry established itself in the Caribbean.

 One important festival in Trinidad is a Chinese legacy.
 Double Ten Day is a national holiday on the tenth day of the tenth month, which is celebrated with the preparation of southern Chinese-style red meats from duck to shrimp.
 The holiday commemorates the Wuchang Uprising in China on October 10, 1911.
 This rebellion ended the Qing Dynasty rule and established the Republic of China.
 After the revolution, Chinese immigrants who were mostly merchants and traders came willingly to Trinidad and Tobago and the commemoration remains a part of the culture.